SFDLA: Source-Free Document Layout Analysis: Experiment

 We further evaluate source-free adaptation within DocLayNet~\cite{10.1145/3534678.3539043}, focusing on four different subcategories, \ie, \textit{financial reports}, \textit{scientific articles}, \textit{manuals}, and \textit{laws and regulations}.
 Table~\ref{tab:dln_intra_all} provides an overview of our DLAdapter performance compared to both a source-only baseline and the state-of-the-art SFOD approach, IRG~\cite{10204606}.
 As shown, our DLAdapter consistently outperforms IRG~\cite{10204606}, particularly on domain adaptation scenario \textit{Sci.$\rightarrow$Fin.}, where DLAdapter achieves $21.21\%$ at mAP$_{50}$, slightly above IRG~\cite{10204606} and significantly above the source-only performance.
 These improvements indicate that even when source and target domains belong to the same dataset family, distinct subcategory differences can pose considerable domain gaps, which our dual-teacher strategy effectively mitigates.

 Table~\ref{tab:dln_intra_all} also provides a performance comparison for intra-dataset adaptation scenarios at the class level.
 In scenario \textit{Sci.$\rightarrow$Fin.}, IRG~\cite{10204606} exhibits stronger performance on \textit{List-item} and \textit{Picture}, whereas our method excels at \textit{Page-footer} and \textit{Table}.
 Similarly, on scenario \textit{Man.$\rightarrow$Fin.} and \textit{Laws.$\rightarrow$Man.}, our approach yields consistently high accuracy across classes, including \textit{Section-header} and \textit{Page-header}.
+Additionally, the Footnote class is scarce in the financial sub-domain, so even the Oracle reaches only 0.23 AP, demonstrating the intrinsic difficulty.
+Consequently, small numeric differences around this near-zero baseline are not statistically meaningful.
 Overall, these results reinforce that our DLAdapter framework can handle substantial sub-domain variations even within a single large dataset, reducing the reliance on labeled target data without sacrificing adaptation quality.